 7 Steps: How to get an unwilling cat into a carrier

 First, your cat must form new associations to the carrier.
-If you want to get your cat into it voluntarily, it necessary that he sees that it really isn’t a torturing device.
+If you want to get your cat into it voluntarily, it’s necessary that they see that it really isn’t a torture device.
 You want your cat to see their carrier as an everyday item instead.
 The best way to do it would be removing the door off the carrier and placing a soft blanket inside.
 Make it an inviting place to hide, sleep in peace, and not something to fear.

 Next, place the carrier somewhere in the room your cat spends most of their time.
 Most importantly, don’t make a fuss out of it.
 If your cat changes their habits and spends time in that particular room less and less, the carrier may be too close.
 Move it to a more distant corner or maybe to the another room that is occasionally visited by your cat.

 Now, just leave it there and do not force your cat’s attention to it.
 Depending on your cat’s aversion level, it may be necessary for days, weeks or even months.
 Play with your cat in the same room as if the carrier wasn’t there.
 When and only when your cat is able to ignore or shows a positive curiosity about their carrier, move forward.